 After rejoining the route, the path forks at the Manège.
 This area of level-ground was once a riding school and a tennis court.
 The left-hand path is the recommended route around Pena Park, whilst the right-hand path leads to the Palace.
 If you take the anti-clockwise direction around the Temple of the Columns (see below), you'll come across the Table of the Queen, so-called because this was one of Queen Dona Amélia's favourite spots.
 Looming overhead, standing on a rocky pedestal, is the Statue of the Warrior (see below).

 Beyond this point, you will encounter a crossroads.
 The first left path leads up a long walk to the Cruz Alta (high cross), the highest point of the Sintra hills.
 Astounding vistas will compensate for your aching limbs (more below).
 The other two paths will eventually lead you to the Camellia Garden.
 The first path takes you via a rocky outcrop and viewpoint known as Saint Catherine's Heights.

 Opposite the Water Wheel which once fed the water storage tanks of the Palace of Pena is the Camellia Garden.
-A collection of camellias was planted on the site of the original 16th century monastic estate in a series of terraces.
-They were imported from the very best growers in France, Belgium, Italy and Britain, Portuguese varieties, primarily coming from Porto were added to the collection later.
-From October until April the park is in bloom with the Camellia flowers.
+A collection of camellias was planted on the site of an original 16th-century monastic estate in a series of terraces.
+They were imported from the very best growers in France, Belgium, Italy and Britain.
+Portuguese varieties primarily came from Porto and were added to the collection later.
+From October until April, the park is in bloom with the Camellia flowers.
 Each year there are numerous competitions and exhibitions of the most beautiful.
-Seedlings are nurtured in the near-by Hot House whose original plumbing system is still in use.
+Seedlings are nurtured in the nearby Hot House whose original plumbing system is still functional.

-The Queen's Fern Valley adjoining the Camellia Garden contains a collection of tree ferns which originate from Australia and New Zealand, after a period of acclimatisation in the Azores.
+The Queen's Fern Valley, adjoining the Camellia Garden, contains a collection of tree ferns that originate from Australia and New Zealand.
+Planted after a period of acclimatisation in the Azores.